ovanov/fileconv/README.md

 Support for more file types will be addes in the future.

+The package is now also able to convert PDF files back to .txt files.

 ## Guide

 The following shows how to get and use **fileconv**.